Toakan-Network/3ParaMissions/README.md

 force acex_field_rations_timeWithoutWater = 2;
 ```

+To Import Settings
+- Grab the Settings from /mission-settings/cba_settings-x.ext.
+- Rename to cba_settings.sqf
+- Put in the Root of the mission file.

 ## Modlist
 The modlist contains the list of mods which the mission files will all need to be developed using.
 ### DO NOT ADD THE QOL MODS WHEN EDITING MISSION FILES